By Shereen Siewert

 Documents and audio recordings of city council meetings, obtained by Wausau Pilot & Review, detail a circus-like atmosphere where the level of conflict was so high that two Rhinelander Police officers were required to attend every closed session city council meeting.

-As Wausau Pilot & Review previously reported, a portion of the past controversy in Rhinelander stems from a personnel file for former Public Works Director Tim Kingman.
+A portion of the past controversy in Rhinelander stems from a personnel file for former Public Works Director Tim Kingman, according to public documents acquired in an open records request.
 Shortly after assuming the role of Rhinelander city administrator in September 2018, interviews with multiple employees who insisted they had previously filed complaints against Kingman resulted in Guild’s discovery that Kingman’s personnel file from before Guild’s tenure was basically empty and contained none of the complaints employees claimed were filed against him.

 During a closed session meeting members of the council discussed the missing records, which by city ordinance should have been kept in the office of the administrator.
 Department heads are also allowed to keep a copy of the records in their own offices, but the file of record should have been kept in a safe.